ryan-howard-hc/DjangoJammin/pseudocode.md

     ` POST: Create new objects`
     ` PUT/PATCH: Update existing objects`
     ` DELETE`
 ` 2.
 PostgreSQL DB to store music library data`
 ` 3.
 Thunder Client to test API routes`
 ` 4.
-Design a relationship diagram to show relationships between models` ` 5.
+Design a relationship diagram to show relationships between models [Relationship Diagram](https://dbdiagram.io/d/64ca718c02bd1c4a5e2153ea)`
+` 5.
 Implement models for each component such as Songs, albums, etc to represent data in DB` ` 6.
 Define foreign key relationships as well as ManyToMany relationships between each model` ` 7.
 Create API routes to display info as JSON`